 - Gentle exfoliation removes dead skin cells, leaving skin ultra-clean and very smooth

-- Organic virgin hemp seed oil, rich in vitamin E, penetrates skin to moisturize and soothe
+- Organic virgin hemp seed oil, rich in vitamin E, penetrates the skin to moisturize and soothe

 - Read about Bamboo Charcoal